Taste NY Marketplace

 Other Attractions in the Horticulture Building

 The Horticulture Building brings together some of the very best growers, producers, manufacturers, and apiculturists from across the State.
-A variety of interactive exhibits, seminars, and product booths highlight the diversity and quality of agriculture in New York State.
-Empire Honey Producers Association, New York State Maple Producers Association, SUNY Cobleskill, Morrisville State College, New York Farm Bureau, and the United States Department of Agriculture (USDA) also have exhibits in the Horticulture Building.
+A variety of interactive exhibits, seminars and product booths highlight the diversity and quality of agriculture in New York State.
+The Empire Honey Producers Association, New York State Maple Producers Association, SUNY Cobleskill, Morrisville State College, and New York Farm Bureau also have exhibits in the Horticulture Building.

-The Horticulture Building also showcases spectacular arrangements of colorful plants and flowers, and New York's harvest of fresh produce.
-It also gives guests a chance to get up close to a working bee colony and hundreds of amazing butterflies.
+The Horticulture Building also showcases spectacular arrangements of colorful plants and flowers, and the winners of New York's harvest.
+It also gives guests a chance to get up close to hundreds of amazing butterflies.

 Attractions include:

-• The Suds & Spuds baked potato and sweet potato booth, home of the $1 baked potato with all the toppings.
+• The Great Potato Booth, home of the $1 baked potato with all the toppings

 About Taste NY